-BOARD RECOMMENDATIONS
+RECOMMENDATIONS

-The recommendations summarized above were based on the design review packet dated April 10, 2023, and the materials shown and verbally described by the applicant at the April 10, 2023, Design Recommendation meeting.
-After considering the site and context, hearing public comment, reconsidering the previously identified design priorities, and reviewing the materials, the three (3) Design Review Board members recommended APPROVAL of the subject design and departure(s) with conditions recommended by four (4) Board members, with one member recommending that the project return for a second Recommendation meeting.
+The recommendations summarized above were based on the design review packet dated April 10, 2023, and materials shown and verbally described by the applicant at the April 10, 2023, Design Recommendation meeting.
+After considering the site and context, considering public comment, reconsidering the previously identified design priorities, and reviewing the materials, four (4) Design Review Board members recommended APPROVAL of the subject design, with the following conditions:

 - 1. Study ways to reduce views into blank walls for units adjacent to University Place apartment building.
 (CS1-B, CS1-1.a, CS2-B, CS2-D, DC1-A-4) - 2.
 The landscaping, materials, lighting and building design shall be substantially consistent with the materials represented in the recommendation packet for the lifetime of the project.
 (CS2-A-1, CS2-A-2, CS2-B-2, CS2-C-1, PL1-A, PL3, PL3-2-c, DC3-1) - 3.
 Use more and larger columnar shaped trees that will achieve greater height at maturity and provide greater visual buffering for the L2 courtyards.
 (CS1-D, CS1-1, PL3-B, DC3-C) - 4.
 Provide additional design details that demonstrate how the specific architectural concept is being translated into the proposed materials and secondary architectural articulation.
-(CS2-A-1, CS2-A-2, CS2-B-2, CS2-C-1, PL1-A, PL3, PL3-2-c, DC3-1)
+(CS2 A-1, CS2-A-2, CS2-B-2, CS2-C-1, PL1-A, PL3, PL3-2-c, DC3-1)